 Variably pigmented eggs laid by the Texas bird “Chuck.”
-According to the owner, Chuck’s eggs never hatch, a fact consistent with the idea that she is a sterile hybrid.
+According to the owner, Chuck’s eggs never hatched, a fact consistent with the idea that she was a sterile hybrid.

 Schneider also told me that she could float and swim like a duck (unlike the Chinese bird discussed above).
-Chuck didn’t cackle or scratch like a chicken, he said, and her eggs never hatch, a fact consistent with the idea that she is a sterile hybrid, and that they often explode (as old, addled eggs often do, as gas pressure builds inside the shell).
+Chuck didn’t cackle or scratch like a chicken, he said, and her eggs never hatched (a fact consistent with the idea that she is a sterile hybrid).
+Indeed, they often exploded (as old, addled eggs often do, as gas pressure builds inside the shell).
 Individual eggs produced by this bird show an unusual variation in pigmentation from one egg to another not seen in purebred birds (see image at right).

 So in the two cases just cited, we have one individual with a duckbill and another with a beak like that of a chicken.
 Several other alleged chicken-duck hybrids are described in the old reports quoted below, but only one other individual among these had a beak like that of a chicken.
 All of the others had mandibles intermediate between that of a chicken and a duck.
 So it seems these hybrids, (if they are hybrids at all) are quite variable even though they are, presumably, the products of a first cross (F₁ hybrids).
 In less disparate crosses, F₁ hybrids are generally rather uniform, showing little variation from one individual to another.